Charismatic Leaders Understand the Qualities of Diamonds

 As a charismatic leader: When it comes to relationships, have a high melting point and give others the benefit of a doubt.
 Work to raise the melting point of discussions and disagreements.
 Model for your employees the ability to Pause, Think, and then ACT.
 Not the reverse order: Act (often inappropriately), then pause and think.
 Your goal is to replace meltdowns with dialog.

 4. Diamond Conductivity: Diamond conducts heat better than anything – five times better than the second best element that conducts heat, silver.

 As a charismatic leader: The “heat” you need to conduct is positive energy and a belief in the future.
 On a daily basis I encourage you to be the conductor of optimism and hope.
 If you can be a positive leader, you will be as a beacon of light in the darkness.

 These four qualities of the element diamond are fundamental for you to emulate in your leadership career.
 Master them, and your employees will WANT to follow you as they give you discretionary effort, a prize to be cherished by any leader.

 Brandau Power Institute offers charismatic leader development for top management, team leads, virtual team leaders and high potentials.

 Invite Karla to Speak

-The Diamond Qualities of Charismatic Leadership is a dynamite keynote.
+The Diamond Qualities of Charismatic Leadership is a diamond quality keynote.
 Invite Karla to speak at your next conference or meeting call 770-923-0883.